Harry B. Hawes: Political and military service

-Harry B. Hawes entry into Missouri politics came in 1904, when he sought the Democratic nomination for governor.
+Hawes entry into Missouri politics came in 1904, when he sought the Democratic nomination for governor.
 At the 1904 state Democratic convention Hawes was tapped as one of three candidates to possibly represent the party in the general election.
 Considering that the Democrats had held the governorship every term since 1873, it was likely that the convention winner would be the next Missouri Governor.
 However, it was not to be for Harry Hawes as he lost out to fellow Democrat and future Governor Joseph W. Folk by a wide margin.

 Hawes' next foray into elective politics was more successful, as in 1916 was elected to the Missouri House of Representatives.
 While brief, his career in the House was eventful.
 Hawes authored bills that created the Missouri Highway Department and revised state traffic laws.
 He also served as chairman of the Good Roads committee and led the effort to pass a $60 million bond issue for creation of the states first highway system.
 Pertaining to river transportation and its importance to Missouri, Hawes was one of the chief organizers of the "Lakes to the Gulf Waterway Association", whose goal was creating a series of locks & dams along the Mississippi, Illinois and Missouri rivers that would enable easier shipment of grain and other goods.

 Along with politics, military service was a long tradition in the Hawes family going back to the Revolutionary War.
 Harry's own father had been a Confederate Army Captain, badly wounded at the Battle of Shiloh.
 With America's entry into World War I in April, 1917 Hawes resigned from the Missouri House to serve in the military.
 Commissioned a Captain in the U.S. Army, Hawes served in the Psychological section of Military Intelligence.
 Working in France and Spain during the war, he was eventually assigned as military attaché to the U.S. Embassy in Madrid.
 Promoted to Major, Hawes was discharged in 1919.